-Firmware update can cause incompatibility with the user modules.
-It is recommended that you update user modules to the most recent version.
-Information about the user modules and the firmware compatibility is at the beginning of the user module's Application Note.
+Firmware update can cause incompatibility with the router apps.
+It is recommended that you update router apps to the most recent version.
+Information about the router apps and the firmware compatibility is at the beginning of the router app's Application Note.